patternfly/react-topology/README.md

 In order to run the demo app, you need to make sure the following prerequisites are met.

 1. Make sure that you have yarn installed, as outlined in [the general Topology prerequisites.](#prerequisites)
-1. Make sure that you have the PatternFly React library installed.
-[Follow these instructions if you need to install this package.](https://github.com/patternfly/patternfly-react?tab=readme-ov-file#install-and-configure-patternfly-react)
 1. If you haven’t already, [fork the Topology project.](https://github.com/patternfly/react-topology)

 ### Running the demo app